Electromagnetic Antennas for the Resonant Detection of the Stochastic Gravitational Wave Background: Proposed experimental setups

 The wave equation~(\ref{eq:wavej}) can be decomposed in eigenmodes, as in~\cite{grishchuk2bis}, by developing the solution on the eigenfunctions of the Laplacian operator with required boundary conditions on the cavity walls.
+These functions are{

-These functions are where $k,m,n$ are integers that appears during the variable separation method.
+} where $k,m,n$ are integers that appears during the variable separation method.
 These are "quantum" numbers to differentiate each harmonic. $C_{kmn}$ are normalization constants and $L$ is the length of the cavity.
 The radial function $\mathcal{R}_{km}(r)$ depends if we consider the TM or te TEM cavity, and contains a combination of Bessel functions that respect the boundary conditions.
 The roots of these functions are denoted by $\alpha_k$ and can be tuned by the cavity geometry (see \cite{Herman2021}).
 These eigenfunctions satisfy the Helmholtz equation

 where

 The wavenumbers $\Omega_{kmn}$ are the resonant wavenumbers of the cavity.
 We can obtain the resonant frequencies by dividing the wavenumbers by $c$.
 With the spectral decomposition the inhomogeneous wave equation~(\ref{eq:wavej}) becomes a forced and damped harmonic oscillator equation for each eigenmode $\hat{b}_{kmn}^{r,\theta,z}$.
 The damping term comes from the ohmic losses that we can express as $\vec{\mathcal{J}}_{\rm loss}=\sigma \vec{E}^{(1)}$ and using the Maxwell equation $\pr_t\vec{B}^{(1)} = -\vec\nabla\times\vec{E}^{(1)}$ at first order.
 These oscillator equations are